Nicole's EDAL Portfolio Journey

 Verifications

-Attached below, please see the competency verification/evaluations.
+Attached below, please find the competency verification/evaluations.
 Instructions for producing the artifacts can be found on pages 15 and 3 of the syllabi.

 Attachments